nathnp/Nathans-site/content/posts/2024/changing-how-i-host/index.md

 tags = ['Web']
 +++

 I've been pretty happy with my website.
 The way I hosted it though, that's a different story.
-To be clear, I'm not changing web hosts, my frustration all my doing.
+To be clear, I'm not changing web hosts, my frustration is all my doing.
 I'm just de-shitting how I use my web host.

 I'm using GitHub to host my site.
 And the way I was hosting it was, ass.
 I was using three repos.
 A dev, pub, and prod repo.
 Dev is for post drafts, pub was a public repo of my Hugo[^1] project, and prod was where my built site was hosted from.
 This was just too much.